RESOURCES

 The ability for transaction printing workflow to extend beyond the realm of data, and integrate up-stream creative workflows into service providers’ solutions will be critical to driving new business for service providers.
 Maybe it’s time to bring graphic arts workflows and transaction printing workflows together.
 Can your current workflow solution do that?

-Previous to Canon Solutions America, Sheri spent many years in several roles at Xerox Corporation.
+Previous to Canon, Sheri spent many years in several roles at Xerox Corporation.
 She was a Production Print Solutions Manager in the Northeast responsible for high end production print technology and services portfolio, leading a business development team of Production Print Sales Specialists within the In-Plant and Commercial print space.
 Prior to that role, she was a Production Print Business Development Executive as the lead business development strategist to grow market share in In-Plants and Data-Centers within the New England region.

 Sheri began her career in the Commercial print space at Standard Register.
 She spent several years with Standard Register in business development and leadership roles, with a strong focus on go-to-market growth strategies of a vast portfolio of commercial print applications to the Financial, Insurance, Manufacturing, Healthcare, Public Sector, Educational and Retail vertical markets.